-If an upgrade has the Sidearm: Melee keyword, the miniature added by that upgrade or with that upgrade cannot add any melee weapons to attack pools other than the weapon on the Upgrade Card with the Sidearm: Melee keyword.
+If an upgrade has the Sidearm: Melee keyword, the miniature added by that upgrade or with that upgrade cannot add any melee weapons to attack pools other than any melee weapons on the Upgrade Card with the Sidearm: Melee keyword.

-If an upgrade has the Sidearm: Ranged keyword, the miniature added by that upgrade cannot add any ranged weapons to attack pools other than the weapon on the Upgrade Card with the Sidearm: Ranged keyword.
+If an upgrade has the Sidearm: Ranged keyword, the miniature added by that upgrade cannot add any ranged weapons to attack pools other than any ranged weapons on the Upgrade Card with the Sidearm: Ranged keyword.